mimoo/FirefoxTimeTracker/README.md

 ## Correct javascript?

 * Is storing the logs in an object the best way?
 It seems cumbersome to declare a new object for the date and a new object for the host everytime

-## Dected when browser is in foreground

-Maybe the "active" var is not correctly handled.
-Check for "foreground" here: http://mxr.mozilla.org/mozilla-central/source/mobile/android/chrome/content/browser.js#5445